-Afterlife, Agoraphobia, Androphobia, Anorexia nervosa, Astraphobia, face your fears, Fear, God, God's mercy, I had to work, Jesus, life after death, purpose in life, the worst-case scenario, Youth Group,
+Afterlife, Agoraphobia, Androphobia, Anorexia nervosa, Astraphobia, become a better and stronger person, face your fears, Fear, gain a closer relationship with God, God, God's mercy, I had to work, Jesus, life after death, purpose in life, the worst-case scenario, Youth Group,

 The interesting thing is that God works in the exact opposite way.
 He tirelessly tells us, “Don’t fear.”
 He goes to the point of saying that we shouldn’t fear anything or anyone.